 Assets must be insured internally or externally and coverage must be based on the loss probability analysis.
-All insurance claims must be assessed by an official, charged with the responsibility for the insurance of assets, to determine whether the damage to the assets can be recovered from possible third parties involved.
+All insurance claims must be assessed by an official, charged with the responsibility for the insurance of assets, to ensure that the claims are processed correctly and that the assets are repaired or replaced.